anmolgarg/eazyenv/README.md

 # eazyenv
 ##### _Cruisin' down the street in my x86\_64_

 Eazyenv allows you to _easily_ create a fresh linux and python data science _environment_ on any docker enabled machine.
-The following commands create a linux container with Anaconda 3, Spark, a Jupyter lab/notebook server, a Python 3.6 kernel kernel with up-to-date pydata stack and a Python 2.7 with minimal pydata stack.
+The following commands create a linux container with Anaconda 3, Spark, a Jupyter lab/notebook server, a Python 3.6 kernel with the full pydata stack and a Python 2.7 kernel with numpy.

 ## How to run